 Student Name: Student Number:

-Date: Year: □ Year 1 □ Year 2
+Date: Year: 🗆 Year 1 🗆 Year 2

 Email Address: Telephone:

-Unless this request falls under category (gener concerns, and corresponding Academic Lead(s ral in nature), indicate which unit(s) it):
+Unless this request falls under category (gener concerns, and corresponding Academic Lead(s):

 State your request and any extenuating circun nstances:

 Date: Signature of Student:

-The section below to be filled out by Academic Lead Record the details of your response to the students Date: Signature of Academic Lead: Date: Signature of Graduate Coordinator:
+The section below to be filled out by Academic The section below to be filled out by Academic Lead

+Record the details of your response to the student in regards to his/her request:

+Date: Signature of Academic Lead:

+Date: Signature of Graduate Coordinator:

 Last Revised: September 1, 2012

+Last Reviseu: September 1, 2012

-APPENDIX 6: MScPT TUITION BREAKDOWN FOR THE 2019-2020 ACADEMIC YEAR
+APPENDIX 6: MScPT TUITION BREAKDOWN FOR THE 2020-2021 ACADEMIC YEAR

-Category Amount Description Academic Fees \$10,550.00 Charges for an academic program; may be assessed by course or by program.
+Catagory Amount Description Category Amount Description Academic Fees \$10,550.00 Charges for an academic program; may be assessed by course or by program.
 There is a domestic and an international rate.
-MScPT students do not pay fees per individual course, but rather a program fee which covers the entire year of the program (Fall, Winter and Summer terms).
+MScPT students do not pay fees per individual course, but rather a program fee, which covers the entire year of the program (Fall, Winter and Summer terms).
 When the fee is posted to a student's account in ACORN (which normally occurs in July), it will be split equally between the Fall and Winter sessions.
 No fees will be posted to the Summer session.
-Incidental fees \$1,595.90 Consists of campus and student society fees.
+Incidental fees \$1,603.65 Consists of campus and student society fees.
 These are charges for campus organizations and services.
 Campus fees include: Charges for campus organizations and services; Athletics, Hart House, Health Services, Student Life Programs & Services, CANCOPY License, etc. Student society fees include: 1) Charges for membership in student societies.
-All students are members of various student societies as determined by their program of study and full-time or part-time status, e.g., GSU, GSU health insurance, etc. 2) Fees charged to members of a specific college, faculty or program, e.g., OT/PT Students' Council etc. Ancillary fees \$146.00 Charges related to participation in a specific program of study or a specific course (this refers to certain physical therapy publications, mask fit testing, building access, clinical ID cards, etc.).
+All students are members of various student societies as determined by their program of study and full-time or part-time status, e.g., GSU, GSU health insurance, etc. 2) Fees charged to members of a specific college, faculty or program, e.g., OT/PT Students' Council etc. Ancillary fees \$412.00 Charges related to participation in a specific program of study or a specific course (this refers to certain physical therapy publications, mask fit testing, building access, clinical ID cards, CPA kit, etc.).
 A student system access fee is also included in the fall term.